Gzeu/Gzeu/README.md

 ## 👨‍💻 About Me

-**Blockchain Developer & AI Automation Specialist** based in Bucharest, Romania.
 I specialize in creating innovative Web3 solutions that bridge traditional finance with decentralized technologies, focusing on **MultiversX ecosystem** and **AI-powered trading systems**.

 **What I do:** Build production-ready blockchain applications, AI trading bots, and educational platforms that make Web3 accessible to everyone.